devsecops/forecast/docs/02_Architecture.md

 ##Simple Alert Workflow
 Avoid building complicated workflows in Forecast, it should be kept simple to achieve its purpose and hand-off alerts to other tools for escalated correlation and handling.

+##Change is Imminent
+Forecast must support dynamic assets and resources that are constantly in changing.
+It should not get pinned to a specific model and should inherently utilize a model defined by the organization using dynamic metadata.